RomikMakavana/tiptap-pagination-plus/Readme.md

 - Automatic page breaks based on content height
 - Page numbers in the footer
-- Custom header/footer text support
+- Custom header/footer HTML content support with multiline and rich text
-- use `{page}` variable to display current page number in header/footer text
+- Use `{page}` variable to display current page number in header/footer text
+- Header and footer heights are automatically calculated based on content
 - Table pagination with header preservation
 - Responsive design
 - Automatic page height calculation